kosson/ojs-tools/ojsxml/README.md

    * The `abstracts` input directory must contain an `article_galleys` and `issue_cover_images` directory (both of which exist within `docroot/csv/abstracts`),
    * You can place multiple CSV files in the directory however do not split a single issue across multiple CSV files, but you can have multiple issues in a single CSV file.
 3. Place all PDF galleys in the `article_galleys` directory.
 4. If you have cover images place them in the `issue_cover_images` directory.
+Place the cover image for the issue in the `issue_cover_images` directory.
 4. Run `php csvToXmlConverter.php issues ojs_username ./docroot/csv/abstracts ./docroot/output`.
 5. The XML file(s) will be output in the specified output directory (`docroot/output` directory in this case).